jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 13. Opened foo.docx again in Word.
 I merely opened the document so the window containing its text appeared.
-I did not modify the content, save it, or anything other than open the document. foo.docx disappeared from search results within a couple of seconds.
+I did not modify the content, save it, or anything other than open the document.

+From here I saw two different results.
+One I call "bad results variant 3" where the file was still in the search results after opening the document in Word.
+The other I call "bad results" where the file disappeared from the search results after opening the document in Word, within a couple of seconds.
+In either case, continue with step 14 below.

 14. Quit Word.
 Deleted file.